September 19. Kazinform's timeline of major events

 1995 – Abai’s Selected Poems book with a foreword by Khalid Iqbal Yasir is published in Urdu in Pakistan.

-2005 – The statute to the Kazakh people’s hero, commander and writer Bauyrzhan Momyshuly is unveiled in the village of Zhana zhol, Shu district, Zhambyl region.
+2005 – The monument honoring Kazakh people’s hero, writer Baurzhan Momyshuly in Zhana zhol village, Shu district, Zhambyl region.

-2011 – Then-President of Kazakhstan Nursultan Nazarbayev meets with former President of France Nicolas Sarkozy at the Élysée Palace to adopt a joint declaration, encompassing multiple issues such as better global governance with the UN playing a central role, encouraging greater mobilization to support the Libyan people, and the restoration process of Afghanistan.
+2011 –President of Kazakhstan Nursultan Nazarbayev meets with former President of France Nicolas Sarkozy at the Élysée Palace to adopt a joint declaration, on multiple issues such as better global governance with the UN playing a central role, encouraging greater mobilization to support the Libyan people, and the restoration process of Afghanistan.

-2011 – The national satellite channel of Kazakhstan Caspionet begins broadcasting in North America via Galaxy 19 satellite DTH platform.
+2011 – The Kazakh national satellite channel Caspionet kicks off broadcasting in North America via Galaxy 19 satellite DTH platform.
 Caspionet broadcasts programmes in 28 countries, including the USA, Canada, Mexico, Cuba, Haiti, and so on.

-2012 – Kazakhstan for the first time takes part in Cannes Corporate Media & TV Awards annually held in Cannes.
+2012 – Kazakhstan for the first time takes part in the Corporate Media & TV Awards annually held in Cannes.

 2014 – Robert White’s Vanished Khans and Empty Steppes: The history of Kazakhstan from antiquity to the present book is published in London.